Jobs and the Economy

 More on Jobs and the Economy

-WASHINGTON, DC – U.S. Congresswoman Debbie Dingell (MI-12) today released the following statement on President Trump’s 2018 budget request.
+WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on House passage of the FY2018 Omnibus Appropriations Act.

-WASHINGTON, DC – U.S. Congresswoman Debbie Dingell (MI-12) today released the following statement regarding reports that Ford is considering personnel cuts to its global operations.
+WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on President Trump’s tariff announcement.

 “For too long, unfair trade practices have shuttered steel plants in Michigan and across the country and cost hardworking families the opportunity to earn a decent living.
 The abandoned McLouth Steel facility that sits empty and dilapidated along the Detroit River in my district is just one reminder of what unfair steel practices have done to this country.